ianhussey/MatchToSample3x3/README.md

 - Otherwise, participants repeat both the training and testing blocks.
 Participants must again meet the training criterion to move on to the testing blocks.
 This is done a max number of times set by max_training_and_testing.
 - By setting the training crition to 0 you can alter the structure of the task to that participants recieve loops of training and testing rather than requiring them to meet a training accuracy crition before being exposed to the testing blocks.

+#### Example setup 1
+	max_training == 1
+	max_testing == 1
+	max_training_and_testing == 10
+	training_block_multiplier == 3
+	testing_block_multiplier == 1
+Using these settings, participants will complete 1 block of 56 training trials (A-B and A-C), and regardless of their performance on this block it will be followed by 1 block of 9 testing trials (C-B).
+If they meet the testing criterion the task finishes, otherwise they will repeat this pair of training and testing blocks up to 9 more times.

+#### Example setup 2
+	max_training == 20
+	max_testing == 1
+	max_training_and_testing == 2
+	training_block_multiplier == 1
+	testing_block_multiplier == 1
+Using these settings, participants will complete blocks of 18 training trials (A-B and A-C) until they meet the training mastery criterion.
+They are provided with up to 20 opportunities to do so (i.e., 360 trials max).
+If they meet the criterion, they will immediately complete 1 block of 9 testing trials (C-B).
+If they meet the testing criterion the task finishes, otherwise they will go back to the training phase.
+However, they will only be provided with a max of two opportunities to pass the testing block.

+#### Example setup 3
+	max_training == 10
+	max_testing == 10
+	max_training_and_testing == 1
+	training_block_multiplier == 3
+	testing_block_multiplier == 1
+Using these settings, participants will complete blocks of 54 training trials (A-B and A-C) until they meet the training mastery criterion.
+They are provided with up to 10 opportunities to do so (i.e., 540 max trials).
+If they meet the criterion, they will immediately complete blocks of 9 testing trials (C-B).
+Again, they will be provided with up to 10 opportunities to do so, but will not be recycled back to the training phase after each failure.
+In this setup, participants must meet training and testing mastery criteria seperately to pass the task, but never recieve additional training once they have moved on to the testing phase.

 ## Notes
 - The last row of a participant's .csv data file specifies whether they passed or failed the task under the "passed_training" column.
 - For demonstration and testing purposes the task present the stimuli as "A1", "C2" etc. To use word stimuli simply alter the stimuli.xlsx file (or replace it with the "stimuli ALT - ARBITRARY.xlsx" file which contains nonsense words.